How Poor Onboarding Creates Hidden Support Load in Mobile Apps

 How does poor onboarding increase support tickets in mobile apps?

-Poor onboarding often leaves users confused about essential steps such as account creation, verification, permissions, or identity checks.
-When users cannot easily understand what to do or why a step failed, they frequently contact customer support for help.
-As a result, unclear onboarding flows generate a large number of avoidable support requests.
+Poor onboarding creates confusion around essential steps such as signup, verification, permissions, or account setup.
+When users cannot understand what went wrong or how to proceed, they often contact customer support for help.
+This turns onboarding friction into avoidable support tickets.

 What onboarding issues most commonly lead to customer support requests?